-All food is catered by either the reception venue or one of its "preferred vendors."
-In most cases, the reception venue will not give you the choice to bring in your own catering.
-What's worse, most reception venues will set a "food and (sometimes) drink" minimums that you must spend in order to book the venue.
+All food is catered by either the wedding reception venue or one of its "preferred vendors."
+In most cases, the wedding reception venue will not give you the choice to bring in your own wedding catering.
+What's worse, most reception venues will set a "food and (sometimes) drink" minimums that you must spend in order to book a wedding venue.

-In our quest, for our own wedding, we found reasonable wedding food deals in Seattle at around $40-50 per guest for an afternoon wedding.
+In our quest, for our own wedding, we found reasonable wedding catering in Seattle at around $40-50 per guest for an afternoon wedding.